nicklitvin/teamBattle/README.md

 # TeamBattle

-A team game where each team controls a ship trying to sink other ships while keeping themselves afloat.
+A team game where each team controls a ship that can sink others.
+Last ship to stay afloat wins.

 # Project State